john1234brown/node-pkg-plugin/README.md

 ## Configuration

-The plugin does not require any additional configuration.
-It will automatically generate the necessary files and executables based on the Webpack output settings.
+The plugin allows you to specify the input filename and the output filename prefix through its constructor.
+By default, it uses `app.js` as the input filename and `app-` as the output filename prefix.
+You can customize these values as shown in the example above.

 ## External Node Modules